 Finding an outlet for your thoughts and emotions can help you cope with the daily challenges of expat life.
 Taking the time to introduce constructive and healthy habits into your day will help you clear your mind and relax your mood.

 Journaling is proven to help reduce stress and boost psychological well-being.
 It is a simple and effective habit you could easily introduce into your daily routine.
 All you really need is some paper and a pen.
-It doesn’t have to be anything complex - there are a number of simple journaling techniques you can try to find the best one for you.
+It doesn’t have to be anything complex - there are a number of simple you can try to find the best one for you.

 Manage expat stress